redha-abushaheen/movie_website/README.md

 Extra: I added a footer in the fresh_tomatoes mentioning the use CC by 4.0 creative licence

 THe fresh_tomatoes.py file was provided by udacity as a starter code.
-The movies poster images were
+The movies poster images were picked from the wikimedia foundation THe movie trailers link to youtube